 Moreover, they make excellent cut flowers.
 Fill your vase with water and apply whatever preservative you may wish to use.
 Then snip off the lower 1/2 inch of the stem before placing it in the water.
 Some like to cut a bunch of them before a rainstorm to avoid having the blooms become waterlogged.

-As an overlooked feature, let's note that Paeonia is one of the plants that you can enjoy even when the blossom has not yet fully unfurled.
-At this early stage in the blooming cycle, the perennial presents tightly-wound balls of color that are attractive in their own right.
+- Peony is one of the plants that you can enjoy even when the blossom has not yet fully unfurled.
+At this early stage in the blooming cycle, the perennial presents attractive, tightly-wound balls of color.

 - The foliage is pretty in its own right.